Her Majesty's Theatre Pre-Show Dining

 Enjoy a delicious meal at the Ian & Pamela Wall Gallery, our new rooftop dining space at Her Majesty's Theatre, before …

-The Vallies bring the timeless hits of Frankie Valli & The Four Seasons, Motown, and Rock ‘n Roll to life in a high-energy, all-singing, all-dancing performance at Her Majesty’s Theatre.
+2024 ACE Performers of the Year recipients for Best Tribute Show, The Vallies bring the timeless hits of Frankie Valli & The Four Seasons, Motown, and Rock ‘n Roll to life in a high-energy, all-singing, all-dancing performance.

 Absolutely loved The Vallies - very energetic show with fabulous performers and music.